-Are you looking to purchase a property intending to rent out space to more than three tenants?
-If so, then you will need a House-in-Multiple-Occupation mortgage (HMO).
-This article discusses everything landlords need to know about these mortgages and how to apply for one.
-An HMO mortgage is designed specifically for those not leasing their property to a single family or household; instead, they’re offering it up as living quarters for multiple individuals in one home.
+Are you planning to purchase a property to rent out to more than three tenants?
+If so, you will need a House-in-Multiple-Occupation (HMO) mortgage.
+This article outlines key information landlords need about these mortgages and how to apply for one.
+An HMO mortgage is designed for those renting their property to multiple individuals rather than a single-family or household.

-As the UK population continues to grow and fewer people can afford to buy a house, it’s no surprise that room rental in shared accommodation has gained widespread popularity.
-Now more than ever, the private rental sector provides an abundance of Houses for HMOs.
+As the UK population grows and fewer people can afford to buy a home, renting rooms in shared accommodation has become increasingly popular.
+Today, the private rental sector offers a wide range of properties suitable for HMOs.

-Here’s how HMO mortgages work, where to get one, and the risks of this type of loan.
+This guide explains how HMO mortgages work, where to apply, and the risks involved with this type of loan.

 What is an HMO?